BillPetti/http-BillPetti.github.io/Crash_course_in_R.md

 # What is R?

-R is an object-oriented programming language focused on manipulating and analyzing data.
-Everything in R is an object: e.g. datasets, functions, models, plots, etc.
+R is a programming language focused on manipulating and analyzing data.

 R is also an open source language, meaning anyone can contribute to the R project, and develop and distribute code to run on the R platform